cpaul007/paulc-edit-oxybuilder/README.md

 ### Includes

-- There is a **helpers.php file**.
+- There is a `includes/helpers.php` file.
 You should write your all custom codes inside that file.

-### WooCommerce
+#### WooCommerce

-Here an example code to load WooCommerce template overrides:
+Here an example code to load WooCommerce template overrides by adding it to `includes/helpers.php` :

 ```php
 <?php